 My view is that a CDP brings different strengths to different areas of the business — I’m not sure one area receives more customer data platform benefits than others.

 It is also a big mindset piece; those who are open to it will get the most value.

 We’d agree with the change of mindset.
 Do you think CDPs will engulf the MarTech stack as we know it today?

-What are you most looking forward to seeing as a result of using a CDP?
+What are you most looking forward to seeing in terms of customer data platform benefits?

 More people being able to answer tricky questions quickly and leave analysts for more complex analysis.

-Contact us now, to learn how Lexer can help you super-charge your in-house data capabilities.
+Contact us to learn how Lexer can help super-charge your in-house data capabilities.